 This process of evolution has been beneficial all round — and the advantages also extend to all our other council clients, since changes to the service are rolled out across the board.

-Let’s take a look at our relationship with Bromley over those nine years, from initial expectations through to the current set-up.
+Let’s take a look at our relationship with Bromley over those ten years, from initial expectations through to the current set-up.

 Like many councils at the time, prior to 2012 Bromley had been managing their street reports through a suite of online forms, developed in-house — but they recognised that this system just wasn’t sustainable.